Kotlin/KEEP/proposals/extensions/android-parcelable.md

 >- one ordinary primary constructor,
 >- another one that takes `Parcel` and creates an object from it.
 >
 >This has a benefit of being more convenient when it comes to hierarchies (see below).
-The issue here is that the second constructor will have to bypass any initializers in the class body or do sophisticated combination of that logic and the deserialization.
+The issue here is that the second constructor will have to bypass any initializers in the class body or do a sophisticated combination of that logic and the deserialization.
 Overall it seems easier to have only one traditional constructor and call it from the `createFromParcel` method.

 ### Custom Parcelables